 Contemporary Music Festivals

 Ostrava is internationally renowned for a number of really huge summer Music Festivals, such as Colours of Ostrava and Beats for Love attracting thousands of people for several days.
-There are also many other music festivals to choose from, e.g. MichalFest Oldies Festival or Ostrava v plamenech to name just a few.
+There are also many other music festivals to choose from, e.g. MichalFest, Oldies Festival or Ostrava v plamenech to name just a few.
 Moreover, you can see a list of other Cultural and Folklore events on the website of the Moravian-Silesian Region.